philipvanderbroek/philipvanderbroek.github.io/transformer.md

 ### Final Design
 <figure><video src="/video/panel.mov" autobuffer="" loop="" autoplay="" preload="auto"></video></figure>

-The final design was a completely new cleaning experience for data analysts.
+The final design was a completely new experience for data analysts.

 The Builder simplified the complex tasks of cleaning by allowing users to start where they feel comfortable, whether it be browsing options or crafting a specific cleaning command, assisting them during the process of creation by providing help in context.
 The panel proved to be a robust layout solution, creating a unified, focused experience.